Get To Know The Perfect Espresso Cup

-Most espresso cups have a narrower bottom than the top, and the best ones have an edge or rim that curves out and away from the center of the cup.
+Most espresso cups have a narrower bottom than the top, and the best ones have an edge or rim that curves out and away from the centre of the cup.

 Most people prefer the slender rim, while I am a big advocate for the more chunky rim.

 You should try a little ahead, possibly buy yourself a few cheap cups of each kind.

 Simple and short, an espresso max must be 6 cl and if it is prepared as ristretto 3.5 cl.

 It should preferably not be much larger than that, as it can quickly deprive the espresso of some heat.

 However, it is far more important how you use the cup than what it says on it.